yuxu1/To-Do-List-App/README.md

 # To-Do-List-App
-Create a basic To-Do-List app with the following features:
+Create a basic To-Do-List app using jQuery with the following features:

 1. The user can add a new item to a list of items.
 2. The user can cross out an item from the list of items.